wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 ## Monitoring attacks on API endpoints

-Number of attacks on API endpoints are displayed in the **Hits** column.
-These are the attacks occurred since the endpoints were found by API Discovery.
+Number of attacks on API endpoints for the last 7 days are displayed in the **Hits** column.

 To see attacks to some endpoint, click number in the **Hits** column: